EvelynAguirreOrtiz/employee-tracker-challenge-mod-12/README.md

 ## Description
-  This is a command-line application that will allow the user to manage a company's employee database.
-The user will be able to use the app to view and manage the company's deparments, roles, and employees.
+This is a command-line application that will allow the user to view and manage a company's employee database.
+The user is able to view tables of the company's departments, roles, and employees.

-  The app allows the user to view by table a list of departments, company roles, and employees.
 The user can then follow the prompts to update the tables accordingly.

 ## Table of Contents
 - [Project Title](#employee-tracker)